Baron-von-Riedesel/Jemm/Readme.txt

  MAXEXT=l      limit extended memory controlled by XMM to <l> kB.
  MAXSEXT=l     limit extended memory beyond 4GB barrier to <l> kB.
  NOE801        don't use int 15h, ax=E801h to get amount of extended memory.
- NOE820        [removed in v5.80]
+ NOE820        for JemmEx, removed in v5.80, since required by XMS v3.5.
+               JemmExL still understands this option, which tells it not to use int 15h, ax=E820h to get amount of extended memory.
  X2MAX=m       limit for free extended memory in kB reported by XMS V2
                (default 65535).
 It is reported that some old applications need a value of <m>=32767.
  XMSHANDLES=n  set number of XMS handles (default=48, min=8, max=128).

- JemmExL still understands option NOE820, which tells it not to use int 15h, ax=E820h to get amount of extended memory.

  4. EMS Implementation Notes